Pacific Rocky Intertidal Monitoring: Trends and Synthesis

 Click here for Biodiversity Survey findings

 Fitzgerald Marine Reserve is located in the North Central Coast region of California, within the Monterey Bay National Marine Sanctuary.
 This site is located within the Montara State Marine Reserve and San Mateo County Park.
 This site is also located in an Area of Special Biological Significance (James V. Fitzgerald Marine Reserve ASBS).
+This site receives high visitation by tidepoolers and is often visited by school groups.
 This gently sloping site consists of relatively flat terrain.

 Fitzgerald Marine Reserve is dominated by a mixture of consolidated bedrock and sandy beach and the area surrounding the site is sandy beach.
 The primary coastal orientation of this site is west/southwest.